Believer2001/Alcom-Web/README.md

 # Alcom-Web
-This poject was related to alumni website of our college.
+This project was related to alumni website of our college.